Chapter 5 Reliability

 Here are some summary notions for retest reliability:

-• increases in the interval will lower the reliability coefficient,
+• Increases in the time interval will lower the reliability coefficient.

-• and, the three phenomena above all interact with each other
+• The three phenomena above all interact with each other.

 Revelle and Condon’s (2019b, 2019a) materials elaborate on this further.
 Their Table 1 is especially helpful.
 In addition to the myriad of vignettes used to illustrate issues with state, trait, items, whole scale, and so forth, there are demonstrations for duplicated items, assessing for consistency, and parallel/alternate forms.